vtf05/movie_app/README.md

 # Movie API Documentation

 This is the API documentation for the Movie application.

+## Features

+- List all movies with pagination
+- Search movies by name and genre
+- Sort movies by rating and creation date
-The API allows users to retrieve, create, update, and delete movie information.
+- Add, update, and delete movies (admin only)

 ## Authentication